DIRECTIVE NO. 2 OF THE HAMILTON COUNTY HEALTH OFFICER EFFECTIVE SEPTEMBER 8, 2020

 3. Facial coverings shall fit snugly and securely against the side of the face.
 Cloth facial coverings are preferred and should include multiple layers of fabric.
 Surgical and other medical masks (e.g. N95) are not required and should be preserved for healthcare personnel.

-4. Businesses shall not allow anyone to enter or remain in their establishment unless they are wearing a facial covering.
-No business shall serve anyone without a facial cover unless seated and eating or drinking consumables served by the establishment or unless that person expressly notifies the business that they have an aforementioned exemption.
+4. Businesses shall not allow anyone to enter or remain in their establishment unless they are wearing a facial covering and no business shall serve anyone without a facial cover unless seated and eating or drinking consumables served by the establishment or unless that person expressly notifies the business that they have an aforementioned exemption.

 5. Any business failing to enforce this Directive or person refusing to leave an establishment when requested due to no facial covering will be subject to civil citations for their violation of this Directive as well as criminal sanctions.